noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 tell me her impression of Alice from her point of view, and after she drank some coffee from her teacup, she continued.

 [Unnn.
-Shalltear looks so bright and cheerful but…...
+Shalltear looks so bright and cheerful but...
 I wonder why?
 I can’t think of a better way to describe it, but it feels as if she was “acting” the role of “Shalltear”, and this feeling may be vague, but I feel like she’s not smiling deep within her heart.
 Though I say that, I’ve only recently found out about it.]

 [...Eh?]